You just need to download and start the app.

 Yes, you can mine on multiple systems at the same time with the same Wallet-Address.

-The short answer is yes.
-It is worth to mine.
-It's more economical for you to let your computer mine than to leave it switched off.
 Several factors play a role here.
-Of course, you have to keep an eye on your electricity costs, but also which currency you want to mine.
-There are currencies that are more economical to mine than others.
-MyMiner will always suggest the most economical currency.
-But even with high electricity costs it is worthwhile to mine at the moment.
+Of course, you have to keep an eye on your electricity costs, but also which currency you want to mine and its value in the future. myMiner will always suggest the current most profitable currency.
 There are several calculators on the Internet, you can use to check your profitability.
-In most cases it is better for you to run your computer with myMiner, than to leave it switched off.
-Sounds funny, but it's true.

 For example, mining ETH non-stop 24 hours with an GTX 1070 will consume about 3.6 kWh.
 With a price of 0.2 €/kWh (average price in Europe) it will cost 0.72 € per day to mine non-stop.
 If you want to know your exact energy consumption you can check it with a measuring device.

-You get paid, whenever you reach the minimum payout.
-As long as you are in a pool and mining with others, the reward will be shared among all pool participants.
-The share for each miner is therefore quite small and any direct payout would result in high transaction costs.
-The pool stores how much credit you have earned so far for your Wallet-Address.
+You get paid, whenever you reach the minimum payout of your pool.
 When a certain amount has been reached, the credit will be paid out to you.
 Almost all pools do this automatically.

 The minimum payout depends on the chosen pool.
-The power of your mining setup is pooled with other systems, otherwise you would need to mine months to find the block at first and get the reward.
-Those pools share the reward for a bloc among all participants, when the pool finds a new block, so you get a small part of the reward.
-This small part is not immediately payed into your Wallet-Address, because this would lead to too many transactions for the pool.
+Those pools share the reward for a bloc among all participants.
+This small amount is not immediately payed, this would lead to too many transactions.
 So you have to mine until you have reached the minimum payout (some pools pay independent from your progress every seven days).
 The payout will come automatically, there is nothing you need to do.
 Just keep myMiner running.

 A hash algorithm takes data of any size and form (e.g. numbers, letters, etc.) and transforms it into a fixed alphanumeric string (in a sense like a complex checksum), the so-called hash.
 This output is called a hash.
 There are different functions to calculate a hash, maybe you heard about MD5, SHA-256 or something like that.
 Here is an example: